Vrolijk/OSDD/workshop/readme.md

 High level overview of the network connection layers

 <img src="/img/TCP-IP-model-vs-OSI-model.png" width="300"> <br>
 And the data layer.
 If we want to prevent data leakage we need to filter on the data level.
-This makes the data diode not only a network solution but combines all layers including the content (layer 8?).
+This makes the data diode not only a network solution but combines all OSI layers including the content (layer 8?).

 ### Data and packet flow explained